 As a therapist, you understand that it takes a big leap of faith for prospective clients to reach out to you.
 They're feeling vulnerable and hoping someone out there is the perfect fit for their needs.
-An effective therapist website has to show potential clients immediately that you're the right person to trust with their struggles.
+An effective therapist website immediately shows potential clients that you're the right person to trust with their struggles.

-Great website content speaks directly to your ideal client and builds immediate trust — the first moment of a lasting relationship.
+Great website content speaks directly to your ideal client and creates rapport — laying the groundwork for a lasting collaboration.

 I'll bring the same warmth and insight to your therapy website that you bring to the therapeutic relationship.